aidanwhiteley/books/README.md

 The code supports four access levels
 * anonymous (never logged in)
 * ROLE_USER (logged in but no more permissions than anonymous)
-* ROLE_EDITOR (logged in and have been given permission to create & read book reviews)
+* ROLE_EDITOR (logged in with permission to create book reviews and comment on other people's book reviews)
 * ROLE_ADMIN (logged in with full admin access)

 The application-<env>.yml files can be edited to automatically give a logged on user admin access